Yep, it’s confusing out there.

 When the person who has been ghosted contacts their ghost over and over in an attempt to reconnect with him.

-When a person cuts off all communication with friends, or the person he's dating, with zero warning or notice before going dark.
-He'll most likely avoid the woman's phone calls/texts, stay off social media, and try not to be seen in public.
+When a person cuts off all communication with friends, or the person they’re dating, with zero warning or notice before going dark.
+They avoid the other person’s phone calls/texts, stay off social media, and try not to be seen in public.

 The half-night stand is a one-night-stand without the sleep over.